 When these “home remedies” don’t work, Dr. Van Thiel might recommend physical therapy to strengthen the shoulder and relieve swelling.
 In some cases, he might suggest injections into the joint space.
 Less commonly, he may recommend a minimally-invasive diagnostic procedure called arthroscopy to “see” inside the joint and perform minor repairs.

 Shoulder strain recovery time can vary, based on the severity of the injury, your activity level and other factors.
 As with other types of joint pain, the best way to speed up your recovery is to seek medical attention as early as possible.
 Even though some shoulder strains respond well to home care and conservative treatment, other shoulder problems need specific, targeted treatments to help them resolve.
 When you ignore shoulder pain, there’s a good chance the damage inside the joint will become worse.
 Having a medical evaluation at the first sign of pain ensures your shoulder is getting the care it needs to recover.

 Find relief for your shoulder pain

 Your shoulders play a big role in a lot of your daily activities.
 If you’re like most people, you probably don’t realize how much you depend on your shoulders until they start to hurt.
-As a top-ranked orthopedic specialist in Rockford and Algonquin, Dr. Van Thiel is skilled in diagnosing the cause of shoulder pain so it can be successfully treated.
+As a top-ranked orthopedic specialist in Rockford and Northern Illinois, Dr. Van Thiel is skilled in diagnosing the cause of shoulder strains and pain so it can be successfully treated.
 If you have chronic shoulder pain, find the relief you’re looking for by scheduling an office visit today.